zruncho3d/DuelingZero/README.md

 * **Reviewers: Red5, _xbst, where’sthelambSAUCE, BeastBc**: thanks for providing feedback that helped make this clear and concise.
 * **Clee, Red5, Kyrios, Leopard, EddieTheEngineer, and others**: initial conversations proved motivating - that this wasn’t completely insane.
 Thanks!
 * **Nemgrea**: none of this would have happened without a solid base.

-## Support?

-Post to the Reddit thread; if this gains more traction, then it should probably be its own channel in DoomCube.